orisai/exceptions/docs/README.md

 ```

 Message of exception is an aggregation of its own and suppressed exceptions messages.
+This behavior can be disabled by `ConfigurableException::$addSuppressedToMessage = false;`.

 ```txt
 Some of the runners failed during task execution.